 Many people think that counselling has something to do with being mentally ill.
 They may be reluctant to access counselling because they do not want to be viewed in that way.
 The types of symptoms that survivors experience are often very normal reactions to the terrible events that they have experienced.
 When survivors are helped - through counselling - to understand their reactions and the reasons they occur it can be very reassuring for them to learn that many of these responses are normal and not a sign of mental illness.

-Who are STTARS’ counsellors and how do we work?
+Who are STTARS’ counsellors and how do they work?

 STTARS’ counsellors come from a range of professional backgrounds including social work, psychology, welfare, family therapy, youth work and community development.
 They use a variety of counselling techniques and therapeutic approaches to help people from refugee backgrounds overcome the effects of their experiences.

 A number of our counsellors come from refugee backgrounds and are familiar with the cultures and experiences of our diverse client group.
-Many of our counsellors also speak the same languages as our clients, however if this is not the case we will arrange for a professional interpreter to attend.
+Many of our counsellors speak the same languages as our clients but if this is not the case however, we will arrange for a professional interpreter to attend.

 STTARS’ staff are acutely aware that the way we see the world, what we value, and the way that we make meaning of our experiences is influenced by culture and life experiences and is different for every person.
 We are guided in our work by respect for each client’s humanity and individuality.
 Through our assessment and counselling process we strive to develop a deep understanding of each person’s unique view of themselves and the world, along with their strengths, values and aspirations, so that support can be specifically tailored to each individual.